Currency:

 The free version allows you to scan 500 subpages.
 If your site has more of them, you will be forced to purchase the premium version.

-At first glance, the tool is simple in use.
-You enter your domain address and press start.
+At first glance, the tool is easy to use.
+You enter your domain address and click "start".

-When Screaming Frog completes its work, you get valuable results that you can export to a spreadsheet and start sorting and validating the data.
+When Screaming Frog finishes its work, you get valuable results that you can export to a spreadsheet and start sorting and checking data.

-Combine the strengths of Screaming Frog and Google Analytics.
-The result of this combination can be very interesting information, which is enough to determine whether the content on your site resonates with the right audience, etc.
+Combining the strengths of Screaming Frog and Google Analytics is worth it.
+The result of this combination can be very interesting information, which is enough to determine if the content on your site resonates with the right audience, etc.

 • age